sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/08-asynchronicite.md

 # Promises

-"Ok ok ok, moi je veux créer une promesse, comment je fais ?"
+"Ok ok ok, I want to create a promise, how do I do it?"

 <br/>